Listing faces of polytopes: Introduction

 \subsection{Hamiltonicity of the skeleton}

 Another fundamental property with algorithmic applications is to search for a longest path instead of a shortest path on the skeleton.
 Formally, a \defi{Hamiltonian path/cycle} is a path/cycle on the skeleton that visits every vertex exactly once.
 The hypercube, permutahedron and associahedron are known to have Hamiltonian cycles by classical algorithms.
 Specifically, the well-known \defi{binary reflected Gray code}, first described in patents by the Bell Labs researchers George R.~Stibitz and Frank Gray from 1943 and 1953, respectively, computes a Hamiltonian cycle in the hypercube.
 The \defi{Steinhaus-Johnson-Trotter} algorithm \cite{MR0157881,MR0159764,DBLP:journals/cacm/Trotter62} computes a Hamiltonian cycle in the permutahedron.
 Similar constructions of Hamiltonian cycles are also known for the associahedron~\cite{MR1239499,MR1723053}.
 More generally, all graph associahedra admit a Hamiltonian cycle if the underlying graph~$H$ has at least two edges~\cite{MR3383157}.
-If $H$ is chordal, then a Hamiltonian path can be computed efficiently by a simple greedy algorithm~\cite{MR4415121,DBLP:journals/talg/CardinalMM25}.
-Furthermore, a variant of that algorithm can be used to compute a Hamiltonian path in all quotientopes~\cite{MR4141256,MR4344032}.
+If $H$ is chordal, then a Hamiltonian path can be computed efficiently by a simple greedy algorithm~\cite{DBLP:journals/talg/CardinalMM25}.
+Furthermore, a variant of that algorithm can be used to compute a Hamiltonian path in all quotientopes~\cite{MR4344032}.

-The aforementioned Hamiltonian paths and cycles on combinatorial polytopes are special instances of so-called \defi{combinatorial Gray codes}~\cite{MR1491049,MR4649606}.
+The aforementioned Hamiltonian paths and cycles on combinatorial polytopes are instances of so-called \defi{combinatorial Gray codes}~\cite{MR1491049,MR4649606}.
 This term refers to a listing of combinatorial objects such that any two consecutive objects differ in a `small change'.
 In the case of hypercubes, permutahedra, and associahedra, respectively, this is a single bit being flipped, an adjacent transposition or tree rotation being applied.
-The idea of coming up with such `small change' listings is to derive fast generation algorithms for the combinatorial objects, ideally in time~$\cO(1)$ per generated object.
+The purpose of such `small change' listings is to enable fast generation algorithms for the combinatorial objects, ideally in time~$\cO(1)$ per generated object.
 Such algorithms are often referred to as \defi{loopless}.